 - Embedded video

-- This should only be an issue if you use Google AdWords Conversion tracking.
-If you import your conversions directly from Google Analytics, then this should not be an issue (as Analytics only counts click throughs)
+- This should only be an issue if you use Google Ads Native Conversion tracking.
+If you import your conversions directly from Google Analytics, then this should not be an issue (as Analytics only attributes conversions to the last click)

 - If you are running a pure brand awareness campaign, this is probably less of a concern for you.